- Behavioral Health

 Joyce Day received her BS in Nursing from Columbia University and MA from Wheaton College.
 After graduation she worked in hospitals, nursing homes, clinics, college health centers and schools in New York City and Chicago.
 She has also enjoyed traveling to Guatemala, Haiti and Puerto Rico for short term volunteer work.
 Before coming to Mary’s Center in 2001, Ms. Day was employed for 32 years as a Public Health Nurse for DC government.
 Except for 1 year as a school nurse at Briya, her time at Mary’s Center has been spent in home visiting programs, visiting families in their homes.
 She currently follows pregnant women and their babies during pregnancy, and the postpartum period, doing teaching and assisting with appts. and other needs.
 She also assists with the Children’s Hospital Pediatric Residency Program by taking residents on home visits and teaching them about the community.
 During her spare time, Ms. Day enjoys cooking, traveling, folk dancing and playing in an accordion orchestra.

-Board Certified Pediatrician Paul J. Doherty joined the Mary Center’s team in August 2013.
-Before attending medical school and doing his residency at Johns Hopkins School of Medicine, Dr. Doherty was a Peace Corps Volunteer in Kenya and Tanzania, and worked at Whitman-Walker Clinic, an LGBTQ and HIV-focused healthcare organization here in Washington D.C.
+Paul J. Doherty joined the Mary Center’s team in August 2013.
+Dr. Doherty was a Peace Corps Volunteer in Kenya and Tanzania.
+He worked at Whitman-Walker, an LGBTQ and HIV-focused healthcare organization in Washington D.C.
 While he counts himself lucky to see a rich diversity of patients and families at Mary’s Center, he is particularly welcoming to LGBTQI patients and families, or those who have questions about those issues.
 (LGBTQI stands for lesbian, gay, bisexual, transgender, queer, questioning, and intersex.)
 In his free time, he patronizes the Petworth Neighborhood Library, tries to make it to yoga class, and thinks up new and fantastic travel plans.

-Physician Assistant Mable Dunn has practiced Family Medicine on Mary's Center's Mama and Baby Bus since January 2012.
-She speaks English, Spanish, and Cantonese (Chinese) and earned her degree at George Washington University.
+Additional Info: Mable Dunn has practiced Family Medicine at Mary's Center since January 2012.
 A second-generation Chinese-American, Ms. Dunn says she chose to become a physician assistant because it gave her the training to provide primary care for the immigrant population.
-In her free time, Ms. Dunn enjoys: spending time with friends, reading a good book, running forest trails, dancing, traveling and volunteering.
+In her free time, Ms. Dunn enjoys spending time with friends, reading a good book, running forest trails, dancing, traveling and volunteering.

-Lindsay Eidman is a School-Based Mental Health Therapist at Columbia Heights Education Campus.
-She is a Licensed Independent Clinical Social Worker in D.C. and is bilingual in Spanish and English.
-She holds a Bachelor of Arts in Spanish and Religious Studies from University of Richmond and a Masters of Social Work from Catholic University of America.
+Ms. Eidman is a School-Based Mental Health Therapist at Columbia Heights Education Campus.
+She is a Licensed Independent Clinical Social Worker in D.C.
 Ms. Eidman has extensive experience working with trauma survivors, including survivors of sexual abuse, sexual assault, stalking, and domestic violence, as well as experience working as a mental health therapist in other school-based settings in Washington, D.C.
 In her free time she enjoys hiking, reading, is an amateur sewer, and loves spending time with friends and family.

 Dr. Elliott holds a Bachelor of Science from Howard University and a Post Baccalaureate degree from Fisk University.
 He attended Howard University College of Medicine and obtained his Doctor of Medicine degree in 2000.
 He completed his residency in the Department of Obstetrics and Gynecology at Georgetown University in 2004 and was named Outstanding Senior Resident in Gynecology.
 Dr. Elliott is Board-certified.
 He is committed to community development, having taught in the Prince George’s County Public Schools and served as director of a mentoring program for at-risk youth early in his career.
 Dr. Elliott enjoys family life, music and travel.
 Prior to rejoining Mary’s Center, Dr. Elliott worked at Providence Hospital in Washington, DC, where he was a Staff Physician and Co-Chair of the Ob/Gyn Department in 2014.
 He also served as an Associate Professor at Howard University Hospital.
 Dr. Elliott was recognized as a Washingtonian Top Doctor in 2016.